 - Yarra Valley – altitude 50-400m; sandy clay loam and red volcanic soils; GSR 400mm; risks – birds and mildew; chardonnay, pinot noir and cool climate shiraz.
 Yarra Valley rivals Northern Tasmania as the premier quality producer.

 The home market dominates consumption of home produced sparkling wine.
 Sparkling shiraz is popular in Japan and is present in at least the UK market.
-Separate sparkling market information is scarce, as it is usually combined with still wine.
+Separate sparkling market information is scarce, as it is usually combined with still wine, however Wine Australia provides an annual summary break down.

 In 2013 there are 1004 sparkling wine producers.